 Gambling and online casinos in the Marshall Islands

-the country has become a promising center for online gambling and fintech startups.
+Thanks to the favorable tax regime, flexible licensing and support for blockchain projects, the country has become a promising center for online gambling and fintech startups.

-Today, the Marshall Islands actively attract international operators,- granting licenses for online casinos, poker, betting and crypto gambling,
+Today, the Marshall Islands actively attracts international operators, providing licenses for online casinos, poker, betting and crypto gambling, as well as developing a legal framework for protecting players and monitoring transactions.

 Historical context